I’m Not Interested In Bobs — But This Mid-Length Cut Was Made For Me

 AdvertisementADVERTISEMENT

 As with all bleaching, though, hair can become brittle and dry, so I left armed with some product recommendations.
-Virtue 6-in-1 Styler, £34, doubles up as heat protectant and a hair smoother.
-Berg recommended using this on clean, damp hair and then following with a lightweight hair oil like OLAPLEX No.7 Jumbo Bonding Oil , £28, through the ends, which can be used on damp or dry hair.
-OUAI Hair Gloss, £30, protects against colour fade and treats hair to an intense surge of moisture thanks to hyaluronic acid and castor oil.
-Renyard also recommended Wella Professionals Care Color Fresh Semi-Permanent Colour Mask in Caramel Glaze, £15.75, to revive the muted blonde shade if I felt it needed depth and vibrancy in between salon visits.
+Virtue 6-in-1 Styler, $40, doubles up as heat protectant and a hair smoother.
+Berg recommended using this on clean, damp hair and then following with a lightweight hair oil like OLAPLEX No.7 Bonding Oil , $43.20, through the ends, which can be used on damp or dry hair.
+OUAI Hair Gloss, $62, protects against colour fade and treats hair to an intense surge of moisture thanks to hyaluronic acid and castor oil.
+Renyard also recommended Wella Professionals Care Color Fresh Semi-Permanent Colour Mask in Caramel Glaze, $36, to revive the muted blonde shade if I felt it needed depth and vibrancy in between salon visits.

 The first thing my friends noticed about my new, mid-length cut was how healthy and shiny my hair appeared, as though it had been given a new lease of life — and I agree.
 Contrary to popular opinion, there is nothing boring about an in-between chop, especially considering the myriad ways you can style it: in the centre, in a side parting, wavy, tousled, curled or even poker-straight.
 Now I know a mid-length cut suits me to a T, I won’t wait a whole year for a refresh.